-Advanced Directives & Power of Attorney
+Advanced Directives and Power of Attorney

-Powers of Attorney
+Medical Power of Attorney

 The Texas Durable Power of Attorney Act provides strict requirements for execution of the document.
 However, the provisions you are permitted to include in the document are relatively flexible, depending upon your individual needs and circumstances.